Kimola/kimola-cognitive-api-documentation/README.md

  ### 3.3.
 Getting Pre-Built Model Predictions

- This method provides the analysis result of a text block top most matching tag with its probability.
+  This endpoint returns all matching tags with their probabilities of a single text block in a pre-built model.
+The JSON results are sorted by probability value, so the top match result comes first.

 | Parameter       | Type            | Required?            | Place                  |       Definition                               |
 | ----------------|-----------------|----------------------|------------------------|------------------------------------------------|